Green Card Lawyer In Brooklyn

 Other Types of Visas

 With many types of visas available, it’s best to talk to your attorney about your goals.
-Whether you’re immigrating as a student, business owner, or are petitioning for a family member, you risk having your application rejected if you fill out your forms incorrectly, or if you fill out the incorrect form.
+Whether you’re immigrating as a student, a business owner, or are petitioning for a family member, you risk having your application rejected if you fill out your forms incorrectly, or if you fill out the incorrect form.
 Hiring an immigration attorney in New York will make the process go much more smoothly, and you can be sure that you are providing what U.S. Citizenship and Immigration Services requires.

 Fourth Preference EB-4